Adventures and Stories

 Sometimes stunningly so!

-At The Byrnes School in Florence, SC, Mark's appearances, over the last 12 years until their closing this year, had become such a tradition that they made his visits part of their curriculum.
+At a Private Academy in Florence, SC, Mark's appearances, over 12 years until their closing, had become such a tradition that they made his visits part of their curriculum.
 In the annual school handbook and under the Library entry was a synopsis of his programs and the fact that he was expected each fall.
 Very Cool!

 Mark was the guest of the Chapel Hill Public Library, in Chapel Hill, NC, where he has presented the finale program for their Summer Reading Program the past 10 years.
 After the performance, a mom approached him.
 As they were talking, she said, "I just had to come up and say thank you for your program and what you do."
 Mark asked "Why?"
 She said, "When we came to your show last year, my son was a reluctant reader.
 You made the Magic Tree House books sound so interesting and like so much fun when you talked about them.
 He went immediately upstairs and checked out the first one.
 Since then, he has read every single one in the series."